Phone: (760) 750-8281

 As an interdisciplinary scholar, Dr. Uy-Tioco’s research is primarily engaged in interrogating the relationships between media, culture, and globalization.
 In particular, she is interested in the deployment and adoption of new media technologies in the developing world as well in transnational communities.
 More specifically, her research centers on the Philippine telecom industry and Philippine migrant communities in the United States.
 Her work is motivated by an interest in analyzing unequal power relationships within larger processes of globalization, particularly as these unequal power relationships connect to theoretical debates over the meaning of modernity in the developing world.
 Dr. Uy-Tioco’s research is grounded in a critical media and cultural studies approach, which provides not only an analysis of media texts and technologies, but further situates these texts and technologies as part of larger social, cultural, political, and economic contexts.

 At CSUSM Dr. Uy-Tioco teaches courses on global media, media theory, new media & everyday life, children’s media, and mobile media cultures.
-Prior to this, she taught and developed a variety of courses at George Mason University (ranging from introductory freshman to advanced graduate theory courses in globalization, culture, & media, mass communication theory, new media, and globalization & food) and at the Ateneo de Manila University in the Philippines.
-Before joining the academe, Dr. Uy-Tioco worked in the book and magazine publishing industry in both the Philippines and New York.
+Prior to this, she taught and developed a variety of courses at George Mason University (ranging from introductory freshman to advanced graduate theory courses in globalization, culture, and media; mass communication theory; new media; and globalization and food) and at the Ateneo de Manila University in the Philippines.
+Before joining academia, Dr. Uy-Tioco worked in the book and magazine publishing industry in both the Philippines and New York.

-She is currently working on 1) a co-edited book titled Mobile Media and Asian Social Intimacies with Dr. Jason Cabañes, and 2) a book manuscript that examines the mobile phone industry in the Philippines, social transformation, and the reproduction of power.
+She is currently working on a book manuscript that examines the mobile phone industry in the Philippines, social transformation, and the reproduction of power.

-Uy-Tioco, Cecilia S. “Transnational Ties: Elite Filipino Migrants and Polymedia Environments.”
-In The Routledge Companion to Asian American Media edited by Lori K. Lopez and Vincent Pham, 249-260, London & New York: Routledge, 2017.
+Uy-Tioco, Cecilia S. (2017).
+“Transnational Ties: Elite Filipino Migrants and Polymedia Environments.”
+In L. K. Lopez and V. Pham (Eds.), The Routledge Companion to Asian American Media (249-260) London & New York: Routledge.